invicto-dev/pr-automator-gemini/README.md

 - **🔗 Automatic Issue Linking (GitHub)**: Intelligently links your PR to a GitHub Issue.
 - **📝 AI-Powered Issue Documentation (GitHub)**: When an issue is linked, the tool uses Gemini to fill out a detailed template (`Task Description`, `User Story`, `How to Test`) directly in the issue's description, saving a huge amount of documentation time.
 - **Interactive Mode**: A step-by-step wizard that guides you through the creation process.
-- **Direct Mode with Flags**: For advanced users, pass all options directly in the command for maximum speed.

 ---